Sarfarazsajjad/Plantagg-NLP/README.md

 This project use python verison 3.8.0

+For mac setup run the following from terminal
+1. brew install pyenv
+2. pyenv install 3.8.0
+3. pyenv global 3.8.0
+4. pyenv exec python -m venv venv3.8.0
+5. source venv3.8.0/bin/activate
+6. python --version to see 3.8.0

-Once python virtual env is setup
+Once python virtual env is setup install project dependencies

 pip install -r requirements.txt

-This will install all the project dependecies

-Then navigate to folder NLP_Process
+Then navigate to folder NLP_Process and ignore other code..

 For data captured and sanitized from MBG plant site flow goes as follows: